calvinchengsald/metro-furniture/README.md

 todo:
-get actual bootstrap not minfied link CDN read in categories from json instead fix item toggle with up/down
+get actual bootstrap not minfied link CDN read in categories from json instead
+√fix item toggle with up/down
+√category/all view button